 The ChildProject package is a Python 3.6+ package that performs common operations on a dataset of child-centered recordings.
 It can be used from the command-line or by importing the modules from within Python.
+It should be noted that the Python API stores metadata and annotations as Pandas dataframes (pandas development team, 2020; Wes McKinney, 2010).
+As a result of relying on such a widely used scientific library, it is not necessary to learn new data types in order to use this package.
+Moreover, most operations are thus naturally vectorized, which contributes to better performance.

 Assuming the target datasets are packaged according to the standards summarized in Section 3.1, the package supports the functions listed below.